 When you set foot on campus, you are surrounded by this unique atmosphere, and begin to experience the "Academic City" Sendai which is produced by this architecture.

 Civic groups are positively acting to use, leave and preserve this Early Architecture for the next generation.
-And after many events, activities and evaluations, the "9th Cityscape Grand Prize" of Sendai City was awarded to Katahira Campus in 2004 for its Rich Green and Early Architecture.
+And after many events, activities and evaluations, the "9th Cityscape Grand Prize" of Sendai City was awarded to Katahira Campus in 2004, and "Toshi Keikan Taisyo Tokubetsu syo 2017" (Urban townscape prize) was awarded to Katahira Campus in 2017 for its Rich Green and Early Architecture.